libertyernie/CrosspostSharp/README.md

 ------------------

-CrosspostSharp is a Windows desktop application (written in C# and F#) that loads individual submissions from art sites and lets you post them to your other accounts, maintaining the title, description, and tags.
+CrosspostSharp is a Windows desktop application (written mostly in C#, with a bit of C++) that loads individual submissions from art sites and lets you post them to your other accounts, maintaining the title, description, and tags.